 Our aim is to deliver urgent stories and show our audience how it relates to them.
 We collaborate with other committed and independent journalists, developers, designers and media innovators.
 We use emerging technologies to explore new directions for non-fiction storytelling, engage audiences or tell complex stories in a better way.
 Or as we like to summarize it: traditional values, innovative means.

-We started a decade ago as a group of young freelancers under the name of Butch & Sundance Media.
+We started a decade ago as a group of committed young freelancers.
 Since these early days our projects have ranged from conventional journalism to serious gaming, interactive videos and 360-degree film and photography.
 We take the time to truly get to the heart of the matter, whether they focus on the slow process of peace-building efforts or the unpredictable nature of smoldering conflicts.

 works mainly in conflict areas and countries with repressive regimes like Sudan, South Sudan, Eritrea, Afghanistan and Somalia.
 His work has been published by media worldwide.
 Klaas won the Dutch award De Tegel and has been nominated for a Prix Bayeux-Calvados Award for War Correspondents in France.

 is specialized in translating complex issues into thought provoking concepts and stories alike.
 He worked for print, online and TV in countries like Iran, Irak and Afghanistan.
 Has a good sense for the emerging opportunities of new technology and a strong drive for innovative journalism.

 is an editor and journalist with a bright vision for online journalism.
 She holds a degree in Nuclear Nonproliferation and is interested in humanitarian issues, conflict and wildlife conservation, and social media verification in crisis situations.
 She frequently works in dutch newsrooms and has been published by media across Europe.